jgreen204/AZ-500/README.md

-# AZ-500
+# Cloud Revision
-These notes are for anyone who is thinking of taking the AZ-500 Microsoft Certified: Azure Security Engineer Associate exam.
+These notes are for anyone who is thinking of upskilling within the cloud.

+Please take a look through my revsion notes originally taken using A Cloud Guru and Craft for note taking.

+## AZ-500_Notes

+Microsoft Certified: Azure Security Engineer Associate exam.

+## AZ-900_Notes

+Mircosoft Certified: Azure Fundamentals

 I hope they help!